-Reason - To ensure that the proposed development is in scale and harmony with its neighbours and surroundings and to comply with Policy C28 of the Adopted Cherwell Local Plan and Government guidance contained within the National Planning Policy Framework the adopted Cherwell Local Plan and Government guidance within the National Planning Policy Framework
+Reason - To ensure that the proposed development is in scale and harmony with its neighbours and surroundings and to comply with Policy C28 of the Adopted Cherwell Local Plan and Government guidance contained within the National Planning Policy Framework

 6. No more than 45 dwellings shall be accommodated on the site.